linode/docs/docs/websites/nginx/install-nginx-and-a-startssl-certificate-on-debian-8-jessie.md

 2. Complete the sections of [Securing Your Server](/docs/security/securing-your-server) to harden SSH access, remove unnecessary network services and enable firewall rules for a web server.

-3. In order to obtain an SSL certificate for your Linode, you must have first registered a domain name and configured your [DNS records](/docs/networking/dns/dns-records-an-introduction).
-It is also recommended you have access to an email account associated with your domain or the email listed in the WHOIS information for the domain.
+3. In order to obtain an SSL certificate for your Linode, you must have a registered domain name with correct [DNS records](/docs/networking/dns/dns-records-an-introduction).
+It is also recommended you have access to an email account associated with your domain, or the email address listed in its WHOIS information.
 This is the simplest way for StartSSL to verify that you have control of the domain for which you are requesting an SSL certificate.

 4. Update your system.